GeorgeHernandez/GeorgeHernandez/KnowThyself.md

 I've done a lot of martial arts.

 - My dad had us do boxing since I was 7.
 I was a seasoned 3rd degree black belt in Shotokan Karate.
 I did nearly two decades with the Chicago Swordplay Guild doing rapier, longsword, spear, etc. I have and do firearms & archery.
 I've studied and rolled in various martials ranging from Filipino to Judo to Aikido to MMA.
 I've broken bones and teeth: mine & others.
 - I pondered upon [_bushido_](https://en.wikipedia.org/wiki/Bushido) and the ["Hagakure"](https://en.wikipedia.org/wiki/Hagakure) for a long time.
 Thinking about death & violence.
 Not just strategy & tactics, but other issues such as legal & philosophical.
-I was also a Veterinary Assistant and used [method acting](https://en.wikipedia.org/wiki/Method_acting) with each euthanasia as if I were killing a human being.
+I was also a Veterinary Assistant and used [method acting](https://en.wikipedia.org/wiki/Method_acting) with each euthanasia as if I were killing a human being; In hindsight I would not recommend such a rabbit hole to anyone.
 I have fished, hunted, and slaughtered.
-In hindsight I would not recommend such a rabbit hole to anyone.
-- However starting in my lower 50s my blood stopped boiling and I'm just not interested in fighting as much as I used to.
+- However starting in my lower 50s my blood stopped boiling.
 Even before my 50s I've been realizing that even though martial arts is about violence & death, we are human beings and can't help also making it about so many other things: context, exercise, social growth, a wonderful game, self-expression, strategy, teaching & sharing.

 ## 1.4.
 Climate